 A study of Early Islam centres on the life of Mohammed the Prophet and the five pillars of faith, the mosque, trade routes and merchant caravans, Oriental carpets and Muslim culture.

-The central role of Arabic calligraphy links back to the Christian monks who wrote each book by hand in this era before the printing press.
+And the central role of Arabic calligraphy links back to the Christian monks who wrote each book by hand in this era before the printing press.

 The Study of Number